icanhazstring/phpstan-readonly-property/README.md

 There are some limitations to the static analysis from using 8.1 `readonly` flag.

 ### Use of multiple setters can't be checked
-If you are initializing your `#[Readonly]` property using a setter, PHPStan can NOT detect multiple calls of that setter to a readonly property.
+If you are initializing your `#[IsReadonly]` property using a setter, PHPStan can NOT detect multiple calls of that setter to a readonly property.

 ```